Beehive in a frosty UK apiary on a November morning

 • Check occasional hive weight and top up fondant over the winter if a colony feels light.

-November is a good moment to double-check the weatherproofing you started in October. winter storms, heavy rain and occasional snow can all put stress on hives and stands.
+November is a good moment to double-check the weatherproofing you started in October, as winter storms, heavy rain and occasional snow can all put stress on hives and stands.

 • Make sure roofs are sound and watertight.
 Repair any splits, loose metal covers or damaged corners.